 Step 1Connect Your iPad to TunesKit iOS System Recovery

 Before fixing your iPad, you should connect your iPad to TunesKit iOS System Recovery using an available lightning cable.
 If you want to put your iPad in recovery mode, you can use the built-in feature to make it easy.
-When all is done, click the Start button to the next step.
+When all is done, click the iOS System Repair button and then the Start button to the next step.

 Step 2Select a Mode

 There are two modes for you to use in TunesKit iOS System Recovery.
-To fix the iPad shows the Apple logo then the screen goes black, the Standard Mode is a more appropriate option.
-The Standard Mode can fix most iPad issues without losing any user data.
-The Advanced Mode offers a more powerful fixing that can unlock a disabled iPad.
+To fix the iPad shows the Apple logo then the screen goes black, the Standard Repair is a more appropriate option.
+The Standard Repair mode can fix most iPad issues without losing any user data.
+The Deep Repair mode offers a more powerful fixing that can unlock a disabled iPad.
 However, it will erase all your data.
-If you need to use the Advanced Mode, don't forget to back up your iPad.
+If you need to use the Deep Repair mode, don't forget to back up your iPad.

 Step 3Download Firmware Package